 Minor Emancipation Basics

-Michigan provides for temporary automatic emancipation of minors in certain situations.
-Nebraska and Alabama's age of majority is 19, and the age of majority in Mississippi is 21, but emancipation can be granted by court decree in these states at any age.
+Marriage or entry into the armed forces before age 18 generally requires parental consent, though this may vary from state to state.
+Michigan provides for the temporary emancipation of minors in certain situations.
+Nebraska and Alabama's age of majority are 19.
+The age of majority in Mississippi is 21, but emancipation can be granted by court decree in these states at any age.

 Effects of Emancipation